awesomerank/awesomerank.github.io/lists/veggiemonk/awesome-docker.md

 - [Centurion ★1707](https://github.com/newrelic/centurion) - Centurion is a mass deployment tool for Docker fleets.
 It takes containers from a Docker registry and runs them on a fleet of hosts with the correct environment variables, host volume mappings, and port mappings.
 By [@newrelic](https://github.com/newrelic)
 - [Clocker ★427](https://github.com/brooklyncentral/clocker) - Clocker creates and manages a Docker cloud infrastructure.
 Clocker supports single-click deployments and runtime management of multi-node applications that run as containers distributed across multiple hosts, on both Docker and Marathon.
 It leverages [Calico][calico] and [Weave][weave] for networking and [Brooklyn][brooklyn] for application blueprints.
 By [@brooklyncentral](https://github.com/brooklyncentral)
 - [Conduit ★99 ⏳1Y](https://github.com/ehazlett/conduit) - Experimental deployment system for Docker by [@ehazlett](https://github.com/ehazlett)
-- [depcon ★7 ⏳1Y](https://github.com/gondor/depcon) - Depcon is written in Go and allows you to easily deploy Docker containers to Apache Mesos/Marathon, Amazon ECS and Kubernetes.
-By [@gonodr][gondor]
+- [depcon ★86](https://github.com/ContainX/depcon) - Depcon is written in Go and allows you to easily deploy Docker containers to Apache Mesos/Marathon, Amazon ECS and Kubernetes.
+By [@ContainX][ContainX]
 - [deploy ★45 ⏳1Y](https://github.com/ttiny/deploy) :skull: - Git and Docker deployment tool.
 A middle ground between simple Docker composition tools and full blown cluster orchestration by [@ttiny](https://github.com/ttiny)
 - [dockit ★103 ⏳3Y](https://github.com/humblec/dockit) :skull: - Do docker actions and Deploy gluster containers!
 By [@humblec](https://github.com/humblec)
 - [gitkube ★1843](https://github.com/hasura/gitkube) - Gitkube is a tool for building and deploying docker images on Kubernetes using `git push`.
 By [@Hasura](https://github.com/hasura/).